psrc/urbansim2/indicators/README.md

 To create the indicator files do the following steps:

 1. Edit indicators_settings.yaml with:
-	a.
-The urbansim output file name
+ * The urbansim output file name
-	b.
-The base year
+ * The base year
-	c.
-The years for which to produce indicator files
+ * The years for which to produce indicator files
-	d.
-The indicators and their corresponding geography levels
+ * The indicators and their corresponding geography levels
 2. Run "run_indicators.py"

 ```